Hand Feeding Koi

 Gradually, the Koi will equate you with food.
 This usually takes about 3 to 5 days.
 Tease them closer with small sprinklings of food.
 Put your hands in the water while they eat.
 The Koi will learn that food comes from your hand.
 Start with just a few pellets.

 The bravest Koi will soon be nudging your hand.
-It is only a matter of time and all of your fish will swimming, jumping and splashing toward you every time you walk by the pond.
+It is only a matter of time and all of your fish will swim, jump and splash toward you every time you walk by the pond.

 Koi Feeding Guide